sfds1/hw10notetaker/README.md

 Node, HTML, CSS, Javascript

 ## Languages, frameworks, various tools
-This application uses Node packages
+This application uses Node packages Express, FS, PATH and MySQL.

 ## Challenges
+Knowing to put the wildcard (*) route at the end of all the routes otherwise none of the routes would work.

 ## Your experience building this app